mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 Now, I've got Syncthing running on Fly.io!
 I can grab the device ID from the logs and add my Fly.io Syncthing node as a peer.

-But, there's still a problem.
+There's still a problem.
 Peer relationships in Syncthing require mutual consent.
-For my syncthing cloud server to accept relationships from my devices, I'd need to access the cloud server's admin dashboard.
+For my Syncthing cloud server to accept relationships from my devices, I'd need to access the cloud server's admin dashboard.

-I don't want to expose the Syncthing admin interface to the public Internet, as I don't want other people on my Syncthing network.
-I theoretically could expose the interface and set a strong password, but I'd rather prevent access to my server at the network level.
+I didn't want to expose the Syncthing admin interface to the whole Internet.
+I theoretically could have protected it with a strong password, but network-level protections are stronger and more reliable.

 Andrew Katz [solved this problem](#prior-work-syncthing--tailscale-on-flyio) by joining his Fly.io Syncthing server to his personal Tailscale VPN.
 That allowed Andrew to access the admin interface from within his VPN while preventing anyone else from connecting.

-As I mentioned before every Fly.io server has Wireguard VPN built in, so could I access the admin interface that way?
+As I mentioned before, every Fly.io server has Wireguard VPN built in, so could I access the admin interface that way?

 I started by attempting to SSH into my server: